lplclaremont/bank-tech-test/README.md

 I decided to implement this in Python since I wanted an extra challenge and to get some exposure to another language.
 I used the unittest library to test drive this project.
 Each class was designed sequentially:
 **Transaction**
-This creates a transaction which contains the date and monetary total of the transaction.
+This creates transaction objects which contain the date it was made and the monetary value of the transaction.

 **Account**
 This creates a blank account with an initial balance of 0 and an array which will be populated with logs of transaction, storing the transaction object and the current balance after that transaction is added.